MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/examples.rst

 Image Filtering
 ---------------

 Image filtering is essential for enhancing specific features, reducing noise, and preparing images for analysis.
-ViSERA provides several standardized filters that comply with IBSI guidelines.
+Radiuma provides several standardized filters that comply with IBSI guidelines.

 How It Works
 ^^^^^^^^^^^^